Cyrois/bl3tree/README.md

 TODO:
 - Need to get pre/post text into the stats page
+- Zane can only attach augments to the specific action
+- Amara should start with shockra
 - Optimize hero skills by only saving title
 - The modal is not big enough for some skills (made the modal a little more compact)
 - Integrate Admobs